MidnightDreamerX17/skill20/Optional/Feats.md

 - **Aligned Attack** (requires Psionic Power skill) - You can spend 2 Psionic Power Points to add 1d6 aligned psionic damage to one attack.
 The alignment of the damage matches your own.
 - **Animal Affinity** - The character gains a bonus of +2 to deal with animals.
 - **Antipsionic Magic** - The character gains a bonus of +4 to penetrate spell resistance caused by psionics, psionic equipment, and the like.
+- **Arcane Armor Training** (requires Armor Training (CON) skill) - If the character has the *Spell Failure* disadvantage, then their Spell Failure Chance is reduced by 10% for Illusionist and Wizard magic.
+- **Arcane Armor Training, Improved** (requires Arcane Armor Training) - Spell Failure Chance is reduced by 10% for Illusionist and Wizard magic.
+- **Arcane Armor Training, Greater** (requires Arcane Armor Training, Improved) - Spell Failure Chance is reduced by 10% for Illusionist and Wizard magic.
+- **Arcane Armor Training, Superior** (requires Arcane Armor Training, Greater) - Spell Failure Chance is reduced by 10% for Illusionist and Wizard magic.
 - **Arms Master** - The character gains a bonus of +1 to all attack accuracy checks.
 - **Astral Constriction** - The character can attempt to "grapple" opponents within line of "sight" in the astral plane.
 This is basically using one's grappling skills and physical abilities translated into the power to affect another person's astral relativity, even if they are not astrally-touching.
 - **Astral Navigation** - While in the astral plane, the character can perceive astral landmarks from twice as "far" away, and can travel to them in half the "time".
 "Far" and "time" in quotation marks due to the nature of the astral plane.
 It is more accurate to say that the character can sense the existence of an astral landmark's bubble at only half the astral probability of intersection, and can maintain a stable merge of astral bubbles at lower relativity.